 Is it feasible and beneficial to run an HVO oxygen generating system with photovoltaic (PV) solar panels?
-Those are the topics that I’ll be exploring in this post.
+That is the topic I’ll be exploring in this post.
 I consulted with professional solar installers on the technical questions regarding modern PV solar systems.

 The cost of PV solar power has come down 99% over the past 40 years.
 Meanwhile, “conversion efficiency“, which represents the amount of sunlight that is converted to electricity, is now as high as 22.8%.
 To bring the cost down even further, state and federal governments offer Renewable Energy Tax Credits.